Marine production and food security

 Food security is dependent on stable fish and shellfish populations.
 These populations are affected by bottom-up and top-down control as they are part of ecosystems with trophic structures where energy is produced at the lower levels (primary production) and consumed at the higher levels.
 Food security is in fact dependent on maintaining stable ecosystems.

-The planktonic algae in the Oceans are microscopic, eukaryotic, unicellular organisms ranging in size from 0.2 µm to 2 mm (2000µm), a range comparable to that between the smallest fish and the biggest whales.
-They are dependent on trace elements, nutrients, light and CO2 to perform photosynthesis, a process that produces organic carbon and oxygen and that forms the basis for almost all higher trophic organisms in the oceans.
+The planktonic algae in the Oceans are microscopic, eukaryotic, unicellular organisms ranging in size from 0.2 µm to 2 mm (2000 µm), a range comparable to that between the smallest fish and the biggest whales.
+They are dependent on trace elements, nutrients, light and CO2 to perform photosynthesis, a process that produces organic carbon, oxygen as a waste product, and that forms the basis for almost all higher trophic organisms in the oceans.
 The rate of oxygen or organic carbon production is called primary productivity.

 Biomass in algae is often measured as Chlorophyll a concentration.
 Chlorophyll a is the main pigment for photosynthesis and all photosynthetic algae contain it.
 Chlorophyll a biomass can be calculated by measuring how much light a sample absorbs.
 The pigments in the sample are first extracted in an organic solvent and are also often separated (from other pigments) by chromatography to get a clean reading of the Chl a concentration.